evorosh1/snapyelp-appios/planning/sprints/sprint5/sprint_notes.md

 ### Planning

-<< Our team's detailed plan to complete the sprint >>
+- need to construct a post data model
+- need to create the following api endpoints
+  - account/posts
+    - GET: returns a list of all posts created by all users
+    - POST: saves each post created by the user
+- wire up the frontend guis to access these endpoints

 ### Action Items

-<< A list of things that need to happen in our for our team to complete the sprint >>
+- we need to finish the requirements from last week

 ### Issues and Risks